 In the Recurrence pattern area, specify how often the report is run.
 By default, Daily is selected with an Interval (days) value of 1.
 Other options include Weekly, Monthly, and Yearly.

 In the Range of recurrence area, select when the report should stop being generated.

 - No end date – The report schedule runs indefinitely.

 - Set number of occurrences – The report schedule runs for the specified number of times, and then is inactivated.

 - End by – The report schedule ends on the specified date.

-Click Save in the toolbar.
+Select Save.
 In the Save As dialog box, enter a unique name and description for the report schedule.

 To copy a report schedule, you must have the role of designer or administrator.
 Even if an administrator modifies the report schedule, the report maintains the credentials of the user who created the report.